libffcv/ffcv/docs/bottleneck_doctor.rst

-  data transformations, it's often helpful to move parts of the data pipeline (e.g., input normalization or image augmentation) to CPU; FFCV will handle compilation and parallelization of these functions so that the CPU-induced slowdown isn't too great, and the freed-up GPU time can be used for more GPU-intensive tasks (e.g., matrix multiplication).
+  data transformations, it's often helpful to move parts of the data pipeline (e.g., input normalization or image augmentation) to CPU; FFCV will handle compilation and parallelization of these functions so that the CPU-induced slowdown isn't too much, and the freed-up GPU time can be used for more GPU-intensive tasks (e.g., matrix multiplication).

 .. note::